EMD SW9

 The EMD SW9 is a model of diesel switcher locomotives built by General Motors Electro-Motive Division between November 1950 and December 1953.
-Additional SW9s were built by General Motors Diesel in Ontario Canada from December 1950 to March 1953.
+Additional SW9s were built by General Motors Diesel in London Ontario Canada from December 1950 to March 1953.
 Power was provided by an EMD 567B 12-cylinder engine, producing 1200 hp.

 786 examples of this model were built for American railroads and 29 were built for Canadian railroads.

 Design and production

 The SW9 was EMD's successor to the SW7.
 Like the SW7, the SW9 retained a power output of 1,200 hp and the same general design.
-It differed in lacking the upper hood vents found in the SW7, and with the installation of a 567B engine to replace the 567A found in the SW7.
+It differed in lacking the upper hood vents found on the SW7, and with the installation of a 567B engine to replace the 567A found in the SW7.

 Starting in October 1953 a number of SW9s were built with the 567BC engine.
 In December 1953, one locomotive, Weyerhaeuser 305, was built with a 567C engine.
 The 567C was subsequently installed on the SW9's successor, the SW1200.

-In addition to the single units produced, ten TR5 cow-calf paired sets were produced (eight for the Union Pacific Railroad, and two for the Union Railroad of Pittsburgh).
+In addition to the single units produced, ten TR5 cow–calf paired sets were produced (eight for the Union Pacific Railroad, and two for the Union Railroad of Pittsburgh).
 The Union Railroad also bought an additional two TR5B "calves".